-The patient is seated with his or her back to the examiner.
+The patient is sitting or standing with his or her back to the examiner.

 The affected arm is held at 90 degrees of elevation in the scapular plane and at almost full external rotation with the elbow flexed at 90 degrees.